Mozarteum University Salzburg

+Mozarteum University Salzburg (German: Universität Mozarteum Salzburg), commonly known as the Mozarteum, is a university in Salzburg, Austria specialising in music, drama and directing, music and dance pedagogy, and art education.
+The term Mozarteum also refers to its predecessor institutions, which existed from 1841 onwards.

-Mozarteum University Salzburg (German: Universität Mozarteum Salzburg) is one of three affiliated but separate (it is actually a state university) entities under the "Mozarteum" name in Salzburg municipality; the International Mozarteum Foundation and the Mozarteum Orchestra Salzburg are the other two.
-It specializes in music, the dramatic arts, and to a lesser degree graphic arts.
-Like its affiliates it was established in honour of Salzburg-born musician Wolfgang Amadeus Mozart.
+It is one of three affiliated but separate entities under the "Mozarteum" name in Salzburg; the others are the International Mozarteum Foundation and its concert hall, and the Mozarteum Orchestra Salzburg.
+The International Mozarteum Foundation is not part of the University but an independent association that, among other things, organises concerts, archives Mozart autographs, and maintains Mozart museums in Salzburg.

+Like its affiliates the University was established in honour of Salzburg-born musician Wolfgang Amadeus Mozart.